nicepkg/gpt-runner/README.md

 ## Features

-- `CLI` and `IDE Extension`: `GPT-Runner` provides a robust command-line interface to launch a web interface and IDE extension that retrieves all `xxx.gpt.md` files in your project.
-These files serve as AI-powered robot presets, making the `GPT-Runner` accessible to virtually any IDE and ensuring an efficient AI workflow.
+- **CLI & IDE Integration:** GPT-Runner offers a powerful command-line interface and IDE extension for AI robot presets through `xxx.gpt.md` files, enabling efficient AI workflows across various IDEs.
+- **Chat with Your Files:** GPT-Runner allows you to chat with your code files. you can selected some files or folders, and then chat with them.

-- AI Robot Preset-based Chats: Developers can create chats based on `xxx.gpt.md` files, with Git version management support, fostering team collaboration and seamless communication.
+- AI Preset Chat: Developers can utilize `xxx.gpt.md` files for chat creation with Git version control, boosting team collaboration and communication.

-- Customizable AI Parameters: The `xxx.gpt.md` files offer flexibility to specify system prompts, user prompts, model names, temperature, and much more.
-Empower your team to extract maximum value from a single file with continuous maintenance and improvement.
+- Custom AI Parameters: Harness the full potential of `xxx.gpt.md` files with customizable options like system/user prompts, model names, and temperature.

-- LLM Adaptation: `GPT-Runner` supports both openai's `API key` method and `access token` method, and the future is not only openai, because it is built on `langchainjs`, so it is easy to adapt to third-party LLM !
+- LLM Compatibility: Built on LangchainJs, GPT-Runner supports OpenAI API key and access token methods, easily adapting to third-party LLMs.

-- Privacy first, all data stored locally in your PC.
+- Privacy Focused: All data securely stored on your local PC.

-- Web Link Share: You can share the `GPT-Runner` web interface through the `LAN ip`, or use the `Tunnel` function provided by the `CLI` to enable temporary `Gradio link` sharing.

-- Web Theme: `GPT-Runner` supports light and dark themes. it support `VSCode Dark` and `VSCode Light` and `Jetbrains Dark` and `Jetbrains Light`.
-By the way.
-The theme will auto change with your VSCode current theme style when you use `VSCode Extension`.
-BTW, it's Responsive design !
+- Web Sharing: Share GPT-Runner web interface via LAN IP or temporary Gradio link with the CLI Tunnel function.
+- Theme Variety: GPT-Runner offers light/dark themes, auto-syncing with your VSCode theme and providing a responsive design.

-- Web I18n: English, 简体中文, 繁体中文, 日本語, Deutsch
+- Web Internationalization: Supports English, 简体中文, 繁体中文, 日本語, and Deutsch.

 ## Documentation